microlinkhq/www/src/pages/docs/mql/getting-started/overview.md

 console.log(data.description)
 ```

-Also, it provides you a convenient way for getting data from any website:
+Also, it provides you a convenient way to define specific data extraction:

 ```js
 const mql = require('@microlink/mql')